 So far I only have Christmas patterns made up as kits.
 I am planning a lot more but it all takes time.
 If there are any of my patterns you would particularly like as a kit, please let me know.

-As an off shoot from this, I am now selling a small amount of crochet supplies.
-At the moment it is only the excess materials from the kits (I have to buy full boxes and only use one ball at a time) but I hope to eventually carry a wider range.
+As an off shoot from this, I am started selling a small amount of crochet supplies.
+Originally it was only the excess materials from the kits (I have to buy full boxes and only use one ball at a time) but I now have an extensive range of yarn, thread, hooks and notions.

 I am in the process of building Rainbow Valley into a business which can actually earn me a living, something I thought I would never be able to do.

-Ok, so this means a 70 hour week with no time off for good behaviour.
+Ok, so this means an 84 hour week with no time off for good behaviour.
 It means sleepless night and "Should I really have done that?" on a regular basis.
 It means accepting the fact that I am never going to get rich doing what I do.